The SSS Network

 The Board strives to enhance students’ experiences at L&C through helping students with disabilities strategize, understand their own learning style, and accept their unique minds.
 The Board also promotes a social network in which students can discuss the non-academic issues which often come with disabilities and to simply relax and enjoy one another’s company.

-The Board plans and executes programs each year designed to educate the entire campus and celebrate learning diversity, such as the Thinking Outside the Box Olympics, which has featured such activities as a Rube Goldberg invention contest, a Pin the Brainstem on the Dyslexic Brain competition, a speed-sculpture contest, and many more, accompanied, naturally, by “brain food” (high-protein snacks, dark chocolates, energy drinks, etc.)
+The Board plans and executes programs each year designed to educate the entire campus and celebrate learning diversity, such as, a panel discussion on the invisibility of disability, a disability related community art exhibit and the Thinking Outside the Box Olympics, which has featured such activities as a Rube Goldberg invention contest, a Pin the Brainstem on the Dyslexic Brain competition, a speed-sculpture contest, and many more, accompanied, naturally, by “brain food” (high-protein snacks, dark chocolates, energy drinks, etc.)

-Please contact Drew LeDonne, the 2011-2012 intern, at: email@example.com to learn more about how you can be involved!
+Please contact Raina Blumenthal, the 2013-2014 SSS intern, at: firstname.lastname@example.org to learn more about how you can be involved!